Mercedes Lackey bibliography: Collections of short stories

+Anthology series

 Sword and Sorceress series short stories

-Nine Mercedes Lackey stories written for the Sword and Sorceress series anthology involve Tarma & Kethry as the main characters.
-With the notable exception of "A Dragon in Distress", all of these short stories have subsequently been published in a compiled Tarma & Kethry novel called Oathblood (April 1998, ISBN 0-88677-773-9).
-The reason this story was left out of the compiled novel is due to the fact that the setting for "A Dragon in Distress" takes place in Elisabeth Waters's world, not Mercedes Lackey's Velgarth.
+Nine Lackey stories written for the Sword and Sorceress anthology involve Tarma and Kethry as the main characters.
+With the exception of "A Dragon in Distress", all of these short stories have subsequently been published in a compiled Tarma and Kethry novel called Oathblood (April 1998, ISBN 0-88677-773-9).
+The reason this story was left out of the compiled novel is due to the fact that the setting for "A Dragon in Distress" takes place in Elisabeth Waters's world, not Lackey's Velgarth.